igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/connect/connect_airflow.md

             # Find the Checkpoint name in the GX Cloud UI.
             # - Go to the "Expectations" tab.
             # - Next to the "Validate" button, click the code snippet icon.
-            # - Click "Generate snippet"
+            # - Click "Generate snippet".
-            # - Copy the Checkpoint name from the code snippet and use it below
+            # - Copy the Checkpoint name from the code snippet and use it below.
             CHECKPOINT_NAME = "my_data_asset 123ABC - Default Checkpoint"
             context = gx.get_context(
                 mode="cloud",